Flowers, Fields and Forests in Japan

 Rich forests cover the whole island.

-Yakusugi, a kind of Japanese cedar, grow in the forest and the trees over 2,000 years old are quite common.
+Yakusugi trees, a kind of Japanese cedar, grow in the forest and the trees over 2,000 years old are quite common.